fredfoxtrot/tech-challenge/README.md

 # Tech Challenge Repository

-This repository contains the solution for the Tech Challenge.
-The challenge is to implement a campsite reservation system using Java and Spring Boot.
+This repository contains the solution for Tech Challenge.
+The challenge is to implement a campsite reservation system using Java, Spring Boot and REST api.

 ## Table of Contents